Evild67/docker-alpine-wpscan/README.md

 ```
 docker pull evild/alpine-wpscan:2.9
 ```
-You can also pull the latest tag which is built from the repository HEAD
+You can also pull the latest tag which is built from the repository HEAD.
+This build include HEAD from WPScan repository.
 ```
 docker pull evild/alpine-wpscan:latest
 ```